-In many ways, it made life a lot simpler.
+But in many ways, my car free lifestyle made life a lot simpler.

-Total costs included $42.50/month for my MARTA pass to get to and from work.
-Work didn't reimburse me for this, but they allowed me to save a portion of my paycheck pre-tax to offset the cost.
+Total costs included $42.50 a month for my MARTA pass to get to and from work.
+Work didn’t reimburse me for this, but it allowed me to save a portion of my paycheck pretax to offset the cost.

-I also was living with my now-husband at the time and he did have a car, which I borrowed a lot when he wasn't using it.
-This cut down on my need for Ubers when we both worked in Midtown, Atlanta.
-(About 4/14 months of this experiment).
+I also was living with my now-husband and he had a car, which I borrowed a lot when he wasn’t using it.
+This cut down on my need for Ubers when we both worked in midtown Atlanta.

 My Uber trips went up drastically after Rich started a new job and began commuting 45 minutes each way.

-Here's a sexy excel image of what my transportation costs were like with a car vs. without.
-I took the average expenses out my Mint.com account so these are pretty accurate.
+Here’s a sexy Excel image of what my transportation costs were like with a car vs. without.
+I took the average expenses from my Mint.com account, so these are pretty accurate.

 Is Uber cheaper than owning a car?

 It depends on how often you need to drive and the distances you go when you take Uber.
-For me, taking uber was ~$200 less than paying a car payment plus insurance.
-I live in a highly walkable area and technically while I lived car-free, our household was a “one-car family” because my live-in partner allowed me the use of his car sometimes.
+For me, taking Uber’s cost about $200 less than paying a car payment plus insurance.
+I live in a highly walkable neighborhood, and technically while I lived car free, our household was a “one-car family” because my live-in partner allowed me to use his car sometimes.